Pets are welcome in Switzerland but there are strict regulations for bringing pets into the country, especially regarding health and transportation.

 For other types of animals such as guinea pigs, hamsters, rabbits, rodents, aquarium fish and reptiles, you simply need a certificate that states that the animal is in good health.
-An import permit and veterinary certificate is required for certain domestic animals such as horses, parrots, turtles and ferrets.
+An import permit and veterinary certificate is necessary for certain domestic animals such as horses, parrots, turtles, and ferrets.
 You can download forms from the FVO site.

 Additionally, horses need a horse passport.
-The person or company transporting the animals needs to have an export licence that must be presented to the transportation company.
-The horses should be micro-chipped and, as with all other types of animals, proof will need to be presented that they are in good health.
+The person or company transporting the animals must have an export license and present it to the transportation company.
+The horses should have microchips and proof of good health.

 Another important issue is pet insurance.
-Pet insurance can cover much of the expense of unexpected vet bills in case of an injury or illness, so there are several considerations when choosing pet insurance:
+Pet insurance can cover much of the expense of unexpected vet bills in case of an injury or illness.
+There are several considerations when choosing pet insurance:

 - Is there a time limit on treatment per condition?